newsch/hairy_plotter/README.md

 # unnamed printer project

-A collection of scripts for working with a cnc poster printer.
+A collection of scripts and services for working with a cnc poster printer, including:
+- printing from sms messages
+- converting text into svg and gcode files
+- fixing gcode output from various programs to meet the printer's somewhat unusual expectations

 The sms portion of this leans heavily on work from the Hacking the Library course's [`bear-as-a-service project`](https://github.com/olinlibrary/bear-as-a-service).